 - Express gratitude for this meditation.

-How I Meditated To Overcome The Death Of My Father
+How I Meditated The Grief And Loss Of My Father’s Passing

 There have been many times in my life when I have chosen to use meditation for grief and letting go.

 The most recent time was following my father’s death last year.

 My father’s death was a shock and was the end of a somewhat turbulent relationship.
 My father had always been two things: one, a loving family man.
 And two, an alcoholic.
 Those two opposite aspects of his personality led to a war in my mind.
 When he died, I was sad, angry, despondent, exhausted… I experienced so many thoughts, from “It’s my fault” (though Lord knows how that could ever be the case) to “He’s abandoned me” to “I miss him, and I love him.”

 There were so many thoughts, my mind sunk like a ship in stormy tides, and I plummeted to the depths.